Estimated median graduate earnings based on publicly available data.

-University of Central Florida is a public located in Orlando, Florida.
+University of Central Florida is a Public University located in Orlando, Florida.
 The university enrolls approximately 59,146 students.
-It has a graduation rate of 78.0%, which is above average for US universities.
+It has a graduation rate of 78.0%, which is above average.

-Graduates of University of Central Florida earn a median salary of $58,308 per year 10 years after starting college, compared to the US national average of $45,000.
-This puts University of Central Florida graduates 30% above the national median.
+Graduates of University of Central Florida earn a median salary of $58,308 per year 10 years after starting college.
+This puts University of Central Florida graduates 30% above the US national average of $45,000.

 Tuition at University of Central Florida is $6,368 for in-state students and $22,467 for out-of-state students.
 The average net price after financial aid is $10,411 per year.